-Next, we conduct a detailed analysis of intergenerational mobility across fine geographic units, primarily focusing on municipalities and zip codes.
-This granular analysis reveals substantial geographic variation in absolute upward mobility (AUM, μ{25}) across Spain, with a primary pattern being a stark North-East to South-West divide.
+As shown in previous figures, this granular analysis reveals substantial geographic variation in absolute upward mobility (AUM, $\mu{25}$ ) across Spain, with a primary pattern being a stark North-East to South-West divide.
 Areas exhibiting the highest levels of AUM are concentrated in the North-East-including Catalonia, parts of Aragon, the Madrid metropolitan area, and surrounding provinces like Segovia, Soria, and Guadalajara.
 Conversely, the lowest AUM levels are predominantly found in the South-West, particularly in Andalucía, Extremadura, and the Canary Islands.
 The estimated difference in expected AUM between the highest and lowest-ranked municipalities exceeds 25 percentile points.
-This geographic cleavage in opportunity persists when examining mobility patterns at the province (Appendix Figure A12), autonomous community (Appendix Figure A13), and urban area levels (Appendix Figure A11)13.
+This geographic cleavage in opportunity persists when examining mobility patterns at the urban area levels (Appendix Figure A11), the province (Appendix Figure A12) and autonomous community (Appendix Figure A13).

-Historically, Spain has experienced notable regional economic development inequalities, and this is still true today.
 The origins of these regional inequalities date back centuries and still cast a long shadow on these observed disparities in economic opportunity.
-Oto-Peralías and Romero-Ávila (2016) points to the long-term consequences of the Reconquest-a medieval process of territorial expansion by Christian kingdoms into Muslim-held lands-as one of the major determinants of Spain's current regional disparities in different socioeconomic outcomes.
+Oto-Peralías and Romero-Ávila (2016) points to the long-term consequences of the Reconquest-a medieval process of territorial expansion by Christian kingdoms into Muslim-held lands-as one of the major determinants of Spain's current regional disparities in different so-cioeconomic outcomes.
 In particular, the speed and institutional organization of this frontier expansion contributed to enduring patterns of inequality.
 In regions where the Reconquest progressed rapidly, economic and political power was concentrated in the hands of a narrow elite, excluding large segments of the population from access to land and economic opportunity.
 These regions later entered the industrial era with weaker social capital and lower levels of human development.
 Moreover, the military insecurity of frontier zones during the colonization of central Spain conditioned the way territories were settled, leading to sparse population densities and uneven spatial distribution that persist to this day (Oto-Peralías, 2020).
 Over time, such structural legacies have contributed to an economic geography marked by dualism, with spatial polarization reinforcing historical divides between a wealthier, more urbanized north-east and a poorer, more rural south-west (Tirado et al., 2016; Santiago-Caballero, 2011).